 top of page

-The Arlington Tree Committee has embarked on the eighth year of its subsidized tree planting program made possible with funds from the Arlington Department of Public Works’ Trees Please Fund.
+The Arlington Tree Committee has embarked on the 10th year of its subsidized tree planting program made possible with funds from the Arlington Department of Public Works’ Trees Please Fund.

 This program is managed by the Arlington Tree Committee and is not related to the town’s ongoing street tree planting managed by Arlington’s DPW.